-A Written Agreement - that states organizational goals for the program such as, frequency of telework (minimum of once a week or more) and reduced office expenses, objective requirements for employee participation, measurable evaluation methods for goals and employees, and equity considerations for essential employees unable to telework. (see sample telework policy in Option 5 Guide).
+A Written Agreement - that states organizational goals for the program such as frequency of telework (minimum of once a week or more) and reduced office expenses, objective requirements for employee participation, measurable evaluation methods for goals and employees, and equity considerations for essential employees unable to telework.
+(See sample telework policy in Option 5 Guide).

-Training - For both managers and employees on the technical and personal aspects of facilitating telework is suggested.
+Training - for both managers and employees on the technical and personal aspects of facilitating telework is suggested.

-Regular Program Review and Adjustment - consider scheduling check-ins with employees and evaluate the goal metrics to see how the program is working for your organization.
+Regular Program Review and Adjustment - consider scheduling check-ins with employees and evaluating the goal metrics to see how the program is working for your organization.

-For more information see the Option 5 Guide, and the Sample Policy, Guidance, and Resources section of BAAQMD'S Telework Policy Resources.
+For more information see the Option 5 Guide, and the Sample Policies and guidance section of Flex Your Commute's Telework Resources of BAAQMD'S Telework Policy Resources.

 Step 5.
-Notify employees about the commuter benefit(s) that your company will provide and how to take advantage of the benefit(s), and make the benefit available.
+Notify employees about the commuter benefit(s) that your company will provide and how to take advantage of the benefit(s) and make the benefit available.

 Employee notification is one of the key requirements of the Program.
-Since the goal of the Program is to encourage employees to use alternative commute modes, it is essential that employers inform employees about the commuter benefit they offer, and how employees can take advantage of the benefit.
+Since the goal of the Program is to encourage employees to use non-drive alone commute modes, it is essential that employers inform employees about the commuter benefit they offer, and how employees can take advantage of the benefit.

 Employee notification is required at the following times:

-- When the commuter benefit(s) is first made available - At least once per year thereafter, in conjunction with the employer's annual registration update - On an on-going basis, for newly-hired employees, as part of the explanation of employee benefits provided during new employee orientation
+- When the commuter benefit(s) is first made available - A minimum of once per year thereafter, in conjunction with the employer's annual registration update - On an on-going basis, for newly hired employees, as part of the explanation of employee benefits provided during new employee orientation